Calgary Stampeders (ice hockey): Senior hockey

 The 1945–46 Stampeders were a powerhouse in the Western Canada Senior Hockey League (WCSHL).
 Led by Ken "Red" Hunter's then senior-amateur record 81 points, the Stamps finished first overall in the WCSHL with a 28–7–1 record, earning a bye into the league championship where they quickly dispatched the Edmonton Flyers four games to one.
 The Stamps then faced the Winnipeg Orioles for the Prairie championship.
 While Winnipeg's coach predicted his team would sweep Calgary in three games, it was instead the Stampeders who eliminated Winnipeg in three by scores of 5–1, 10–2 and 8–2.
 In the Western Canada final, the Stampeders once again easily handled their opponents, this time, the Trail Smoke Eaters.
 After tying the first two games, Calgary won the next two by 7–3 and 4–2 scores to reach the Allan Cup final against the Hamilton Tigers.

-The series almost never happened.
-With the tournament scheduled to be held out west, the Hamilton players considered forgoing the Allan Cup final as the $6 per day they were offered for the trip was not enough to be able to take time off from their jobs.
-The Tigers did make the trip, however, and were easily dispatched by the Stampeders in five games, winning the fifth game by a 1–0 score in Edmonton before a crowd of 6,000.
+The series almost never happened, with the tournament scheduled to be held out west.
+The Hamilton players considered forgoing the Allan Cup final because the $6 per day they were offered for the trip was not enough to be able to take time off from their jobs.
+The Tigers did make the trip, but they were easily dispatched by the Calgary Stampeders in five games only winning the fifth game by a 1–0 score in Edmonton before a crowd of 6,000.

-In 1946-47, the Stampeders once again reached the Allan Cup final.
+In 1946–47, the Stampeders once again reached the Allan Cup final.
 They were defeated, however, by the Montreal Royals.
 The deciding game was held in Quebec City in front of over 11,000 spectators.

 As occurred frequently with senior hockey, growing concerns were surfacing regarding the status of players, as many teams were using former professionals in violation of the rules laid out by the Allan Cup committee.
 Many teams, including the Stampeders, were facing pressure to declare whether they were professional or amateur teams.